WFU-HPC/deac-docs/source/cluster-faq.rst

 * When should someone consider using the DEAC Cluster?

-	* There are three scenarios that usually require the use of HPC:
+	The three most common scenarios that usually require the use of HPC are:

 	#.
 You have to run an application/script/simulation too many times.
 	#.
 Your application/script/simulation takes too long to run.
 	#.
 Your data source and/or results are too big to store locally.